In this tutorial, we will discuss assertion in Python. Also, we will explain how you can use the assert keyword to perform assertion.

 Enter your name: Sam 25 Enter your age: 25 You are registered

 Enter your name: Juli Enter your age: 34 assert (age >= 18) and (age <= 30) , "Your age is not between 18 to 30" AssertionError: Your age is not between 18 to 30

 In the above Python program, we have asked the user to enter their name and age.
 The assert statement within the code checks whether the input age enters satisfy a specific condition or not, i.e. the age of the user is between 18 and 30.
 If the age entered by the user lies between 18 to 30, the print(“You are registered”) statement gets executed, else the Assertion statement throws the AssertionError.

 Following are the key points to remember about Python assert statement:

 - The assertion statement is similar to the conditional statement.

-- To create an assertion statement, we use assert keyword
+- To create an assertion statement, we use the assert keyword

-- If the condition is False it throws an AssertionError
+- If the condition is False, the assertion statement throws the AssertionError